warpstreamlabs/bento/website/blog/2020-05-10-bloblang-beta.md

 tags: [ "Bloblang" ]
 ---

-As of this weekend (and [Benthos v3.13](https://github.com/Jeffail/benthos/releases/tag/v3.13.0)) you can now use a [`bloblang` processor](/docs/components/processors/bloblang) and complementary condition.
+As of this weekend (and [Bento v3.13](https://github.com/warpstreamlabs/bento/releases/tag/v3.13.0)) you can now use a [`bloblang` processor](/docs/components/processors/bloblang) and complementary condition.
 These components are in a beta phase, which means that based on feedback the mapping language might change in minor ways in upcoming minor releases.

 <!--truncate-->